Azure/data-api-builder/docs/getting-started/getting-started-azure-sql.md

 ## Start Data API builder for Azure SQL Database

 You are ready to serve your API.
-Run:
+Run the below command (this will start the engine with default config `dab-config.json`, use option --config otherwise):

 ```
 dab start